Why use this platform? Why cancel certified emission reductions (CERs)?

 Can I change the price of the CERs I have offered?

 Yes.
-You can log in at any time to your account and change the price of the CERs that you have offered.
+You can log in to your account at any time and change the price of the CERs that you have offered.
+To do that you need to cancel the existing offer and publish a new offer with a different price.

 Can I offer different blocks of CERs at different prices?